eth-p/uni-chip8/docs/project/Product-Document.md

 ## Testing

-On GitHub, we will use CircleCI to automatically validate incoming commits.
-This will check the commits against code style guidelines and Jest unit tests, preventing developers from merging branches that would introduce regressions or bugs.
+Testing is done through the use of [Jest](https://jestjs.io/) unit tests.
+Tests are implemented on a per-module basis and are intended to prevent regressions and ensure that the code works as intended by the developers.

-Furthermore, these testing and validation tools are exposed to developers through the in-house command line script, `sct`.
-For further details, view the [repository tools section.](#repository-tools)
+As well as being accessible to developers through the use of the `sct test` tool, the repository is tracked by CircleCI.
+On every commit, CircleCI will validate the project source code to ensure that it meets the project styling and code of conduct guidelines, as well as build and test the project in its entirety.

 ## Developer Environment

 ### Repository Tools

-The project repository contains in-house tools which will help developers maintain code and repository quality.
+The project repository contains [in-house tools](https://github.com/eth-p/SFU-CMPT276/wiki/Tooling) which will help developers maintain code and repository quality.

 These tools have been designed to run in a bash terminal, therefore we ask that all developers have the capacity to run bash scripts on their environment.
 The rest of this section details basic requirements that all developers should satisfy on their development environment.